LafeLabs/PostCapitalistIndustry/what_is_the_trash_wizard.md

 Some electrical symbols will also be incorporated, partly since many things we will make involve building electrical circuits, and building those symbols into the art makes things self-documenting.
 While these form a useful function in helping to make a thing free by documenting how it's put together, they should never abandon form for function: circuit documentation should be a work of art as much as a document.

+Secret symbolism in occult art at UAA library:
+BF1623.S9 G45 1987

+Art and the occult, UAA library:
+N8222.M3.S38 1975

 ## Capitalisms Unwanted: a Human Treasure